 In the wild, it pupates in a buff papery double-walled cocoon in the debris on the ground.
 In captivity, it crawls to the top of the container to pupate.

-The moths are buff with two dark brown spots on each forewing, and pale margins.
-They have a wingspan up to 6 cms.
+The female moths are buff with two dark brown circles on each forewing, and pale margins.
+The antennae of the females are thread-like.
+The females have a fat abdomen, and a wingspan up to 6 cms.

 The species occurs in Australia in:

 The undersides show two dark outline circles under each wing for both sexes.